-The additions that Matheson makes are intriguing this was the first version to directly equate Dracula with also being Vlad the Impaler.
-(Although the end note that pops up to inform the audience that Vlad was an alchemist and sorcerer and ... so powerful a man was he that it was claimed he succeeded in overcoming even physical death.
+The additions that Matheson makes are intriguing this was the first adaptation of Stoker to directly equate Dracula with also being Vlad the Impaler, although Dracula had first been equated with Vlad in the previous Count Draculas Great Love (1972).
+(The end note that pops up to inform the audience that Vlad was an alchemist and sorcerer and ... so powerful a man was he that it was claimed he succeeded in overcoming even physical death.
 To this day it has yet to be disproven is absolute tosh).
 The attempts to create sympathy for Dracula during the flashbacks is also interesting, but these fail to work due to the briefness of the scenes and also because of the casting of Jack Palance.
 The climactic killing of Dracula, which owes much to the Hammer The Horror of Dracula, with Van Helsing ripping open the blinds of the library to pin Dracula in beams of light before he is impaled against an overturned table by a giant spear, is a highly effective improvement over the books climax.

 At the same time, the film is also no good.
 It is certainly a well produced film the production values seem like those of a feature film rather than a tv movie.
 What is noticeable is the naturalism of the production.
 Both the Universal and Hammer adaptations took place in artificial worlds that were almost entirely shot on soundstages.
 This version has a look of authenticity its photography is naturalistic, the costumes in period without being ostentatious or florid, and the film appears to have been shot on the grounds of authentic castles and estates.
 It looks for all the world looks like a BBC costume drama.
 On the other hand, while such an approach adds an enormous amount in the way of a plain straightforward adaptation of the story, it is resolutely un-fantastic in nature.
 All the supernatural elements have been pared away and those that remain are played as low key and unremarkable as possible.
 Here Dan Curtis makes the mistake of directing the film in terms of physical action Dracula is not a supernatural presence, he merely sweeps into rooms and throws people about.
 Scenes that should have great impact the attack of the brides, the blood-drinking and so on are directed without flair or style and are almost nil in impact.